The ultimate guide to every Australian streaming platform

 This Australian streaming service has cleverly scooped up hot international series such as Younger, Normal People, and The Great, whilst still offering an impressive selection of local originals, such as The Other Guy and The True History of the Kelly Gang.
 Its affiliation with Channel Nine also delivers that channel’s latest titles onto Stan without too much of a wait.

-Cost: A basic plan is $10 a month (which includes one screen and one mobile device).
-A standard plan is $14 a month (includes HD and three screens and three mobile devices).
-The top plan is now $21 a month, which includes 4K Ultra HD, a maximum of four screens and five mobile devices.
+Cost: A basic plan is $12 a month (which includes one screen and one mobile device).
+A standard plan is $16 a month (includes HD and three screens and three mobile devices).
+The top plan is $21 a month, which includes 4K Ultra HD, a maximum of four screens and five mobile devices.
+On any tier you can add Stan Sport for $15 a month.

 Pros: A broad selection of films that you may be unable to find anywhere else (including a weirdly excellent library of Italian giallo horror!) and great device compatibility.